censorship-no/dcomms/README.md

 DWEB_DOMAIN=server1.example.org ./provision.sh
 ```

 * Note: This is an invasive action.
-Kindly take caution not to provision a node with the same `DWEB_DOMAIN` multiple times to prevent Synapse from overrwiting data.
+Kindly take caution not to provision a node with the same `DWEB_DOMAIN` multiple times to prevent Synapse from overwriting data.

 ## Redeploy